mooromets/rapidly/README.md

 Web application https://mooromets.shinyapps.io/rapidly/

 ## Getting Started

 ### Prerequisistes
 An input text corpora must be placed in data/final/ dir in the project root.
 ### Building
 To clean data, run script/clean.R
 To train on cleaned data, run script/clean.R
-To create SQLite DB on trained model, run script/createDB.R To test the prediction, run script/modeling.R
+To create SQLite DB on trained model, run script/createDB.R
+To test the prediction, run script/modeling.R

 ## Testing

 All unit tests are in tests/ dir
 To run all tests, run script/run-tests.R

 ## Deploy Web application

 run script/deploy.R
 in R console navigate to deploy/ dir and run
 ```
 deployApp()
 ```
+## Authors

+* **Sergey Sambor** - *Initial work* - [mooromets](https://github.com/mooromets)

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details